A shift is happening in the garden with the onset of July.

 - Revel in your garden.
 It’s summer.
 That’s what it’s here for.

 - Plants dry out inside as well as outside.
-Warmer days means more watering.
+Warmer days mean more watering.
 Try to keep them on a regular schedule and don’t forget to feed them too.
 If you are feeling lazy, plant stakes are probably the best option, but a re-potting and freshening with organic fertilizer is like a birthday present for them.

 - Aphids (greenfly) are in the air outside and can absolutely make their way indoors.
 Keep your eyes open and squelch infestations before they become infestations.